awslabs/windows-web-app-migration-assistant/README.md

 5. The assistant needs to run on the server where the website is hosted on.
 Thus, the server needs to have full internet access to AWS.
 The assistant also requires the Administrator role.

+6. Applications with Active Directory is currently not supported.

 ### Migration Workflow